 Additionally, some applicants who have a history of substance abuse and have applied for membership to the Bar will voluntarily join the LAP while waiting for their moral character application to be reviewed by the Committee of Bar Examiners.
 These applicants to the Bar seek to document their recovery work and to further indicate to the Committee of Bar Examiners their commitment to recovery.
-Altogether, at the end of 2014 there were 64 applicants to the Bar participating in the LAP, a 23 percent increase over the previous year.
+At the end of 2015, close to 50 percent of LAP participants were applicants to the Bar.

-2014 Activity
+2015 Activity

-The program conducted 179 intakes during 2014.
+The program conducted 127 intakes during 2015.

-Ten attorneys completed three years of participation in the Monitored LAP in addition to meeting all of the criteria for successful completion.1
+Fourteen attorneys completed three years of participation in the Monitored LAP in addition to meeting all of the criteria for successful completion.

-Fifteen attorneys or State Bar applicants were denied acceptance into the LAP as a result of not meeting the acceptance criteria.2
+Thirteen attorneys or State Bar applicants were denied acceptance into the LAP as a result of not meeting the acceptance criteria.

-Two attorneys' participation in the Monitored LAP was terminated due to one or more of the reasons identified in the termination criteria.3
+Two attorneys' participation in the Monitored LAP was terminated due to one or more of the reasons identified in the termination criteria.